 We use physical activity, education, and psychologically-based interventions.
 Patients participate in a PT guided exercise program, a pain management coping skills group, Tai Chi, and an education series.

-The IPRP is an outpatient program limited to twelve weeks.
-Participants will meet with their core team at the Heinz Campus once weekly for approximately four hours each visit.
+The IPRP is an outpatient program limited to eight weeks.
+Participants will meet with their core team virtually or at the Heinz Campus once weekly for approximately three hours each visit.

 An interdisciplinary core team